Camilla-bjorkcom/Kioskinventering-orebrocupen/README.md

 # React + TypeScript + Vite

 Kioskinventering App.
-A mobile layout design for kiosks on Örebro Cupen to invent their products.
+A mobile layout design for kiosks on Örebro Cupen to update status on their product inventories.

 To test the functionality start with 'npm run dev' commando plus another terminal 'npm run start:mock' to load products.